Raniz85/three-and-a-half-ways-of-testing-your-repositories/slides.md

 # Domain Driven Design

-- Divide the business into _boundedDALL·E 2023-10-21 13.45.06 - Illustration in anime style displaying an expansive view of a university lecture hall.
-The bearded male software developer is seen from afar, gesturin contexts_
+- Divide the business into _bounded contexts_
 - Focus on the core _domain_ of each bounded context and it's logic
 - Ongoing collaboration with domain experts
 - Model software after the domain, using the same language